gforge/MedBench-LLM/basic/prompts/basic_both.md

 You are an experienced attending physician with expertise across multiple medical specialties.
 Your role is to carefully analyze patient information and produce accurate, comprehensive medical documentation.
 Based on the **notes** provided, you are tasked with generating <discharge_summary> that thoroughly summarize the patient's hospital course.

+Desired format:
 <discharge_summary>

-Desired format:
-# Main Diagnosis:
+# Main diagnosis
 [Primary diagnosis with ICD code, e.g. Primary Knee Osteoarthritis (M17.1)]

-# Secondary Diagnosis:
+# Secondary diagnosis
 [Secondary diagnosis with ICD code, e.g. Hypertension (I10)]

+# Procedures
+[If applicable, provide a bullet-point list of procedures.
+Include: Procedure name, date, and surgeon.
+Example:

+- Total Knee Arthroplasty, 2023-08-15, Dr. Jane Smith]

-# Procedures:
+# Reason for admission
-[Name, Date, Surgeon - only if applicable]
+[Provide a brief, focused description of why the patient was admitted.]

-# Relevant Past Medical History:
+# Medical history
-[Only include history pertinent to current admission]
+[Include only the medical history directly relevant to the current admission.
+Omit unrelated conditions.]

-# Pertinent Social History:
+# Social history
-[Only if directly impacts current care or follow-up]
+[Include only social history that directly impacts current care or follow-up.
+Examples: smoking status for respiratory issues, living situation for discharge planning.]

-# Reason for Admission:
-[Brief, focused description]

-# Hospital Course:
+# Hospital course
-Narrative style with one paragrap per:
+[Write in narrative style, focusing on:

- - significant occurrence
+-   Significant occurrences
- - change in condition
+-   Changes in condition
+-   Treatment milestones
+-   Key laboratory or imaging findings Organize chronologically.
+Use clear topic sentences for each paragraph.
+End with the patient's discharge destination if available.

+Example: "Patient developed postoperative fever, peaking at 38.4°C on day 2.
+CRP levels increased to a maximum of 312 mg/L on postoperative day 3, then gradually decreased without antibiotic administration.
+This was interpreted as a normal postoperative inflammatory response."]

+# Medication changes
+[List in bullet points:

+-   New medications (with dosage and frequency)
- - treatment milestone
+-   Discontinued medications
+-   Modified dosages of existing medications Do not include temporary medications discontinued at discharge (e.g., IV antibiotics, perioperative medications).]

-# Plan:
+# Plan
+[Provide a bullet-point list including:

-  - Follow-up appointments
+-   Follow-up appointments (with specific dates if available)
-  - Specific instructions or precautions
+-   Specific instructions or precautions for the patient
-  - Pending tests or studies
+-   Any pending tests or studies]

-# Medication Changes:
-  - Any new medications
-  - Discontinuied medication
-  - Modified dosages

-Ignore any temporary medications that were discontinued upon discharge, e.g. intravenous antibiotics, perioperative medications.

 </discharge_summary>

-The **notes** (designated by """):
-"""
-{notes}
-"""

 Guidelines:

-1. Use professional, concise medical language.
+1. Use professional, concise medical language with a high readability score.
+Avoid jargon where possible.
-2. Include only information from the provided **notes**.
+2. Include only information explicitly stated in the provided **notes**.
+Do not infer or add information not present in the notes.
-3. Prioritize clinically significant information; avoid extraneous details.
+3. Prioritize clinically significant information.
+Omit extraneous details that do not impact the patient's care.
-4. Ensure clear documentation of key events and critical decision points.
+4. Clearly document key events and critical decision points in the patient's care.
-5. Highlight any changes in diagnosis or treatment plan during the hospital stay.
+5. Highlight any changes in diagnosis or treatment plan that occurred during the hospital stay.
-6. Include specific follow-up instructions and pending issues to ensure continuity of care.
+6. Provide specific, actionable follow-up instructions to ensure continuity of care.
-7. Avoid repetition of information across sections.
+7. Avoid repeating information across sections.
+Aim for a maximum of 3 paragraphs with 3-5 sentences each in the Hospital Course section.
+Longer summaries may be necessary for complex cases.
-8. If certain information is not available in the notes, indicate as "Not reported" rather than omitting the section.
+8. If specific information is not available in the notes, write "Not reported" in the relevant section.
+Do not omit sections entirely.
-9. Use bullet points for lists (e.g., in Discharge Plan and Medication Changes) to enhance readability except for the hospital course.
+9. Use bullet points for lists (e.g., in Procedures, Plan, and Medication Changes) to enhance readability.
+The Hospital Course should remain in narrative form.
-10. In the Hospital Course section, organize information chronologically and use clear topic sentences for each paragraph to highlight key events or changes.
+10. In the Hospital Course section, organize information chronologically.
+Use clear topic sentences for each paragraph to highlight key events or changes.

+The **notes** you should base your discharge summary on are enclosed in the following triple quotes: """ {notes} """

+Please generate the discharge summary based on these instructions and the provided notes.